MOVE OVER BUDDHA, HERE COMES JESUS!

 But, Celest, George, and Shilpa claim to have found the place that helps them survive their rushed lives.
 A place where a growing number of their generation also turns to.
 A place that is rapidly losing interest among their European counterparts: the church.

 During the most recent census in Singapore, in 2010, twenty percent of the population of little over five million registered themselves as christian.
 Ten years earlier, only fourteen percent did this.

 Meanwhile Buddhism, the traditionally leading religion in the city-state, is losing terrain.
 In ten years, the number of Singaporeans considering themselves Buddhist declined from 42.5 to 33.3 percent of the population.

 In South Korea, christianity has become the leading religion.
 Compared to Europe, christianity is growing ten times faster in Asia according to the American Center for the Study of Global Christianity.

-The christian churches in Asia are in general massive.
+The christian churches in Asia, outside of mainland China, are generally speaking massive.
 They hold services in shiny theaters and conference centers.
 Not rarely have they become so wealthy, that they own a part or everything of the centers and shopping malls where they gather during the weekend.

 This feature has been published in Dutch magazine Elsevier Juist

 It’s Saturday afternoon in Suntec City, one of Singapore’s largest shopping centers.
 Tens of thousands of shoppers set their credit cards on fire at H&M, Swarovski and Gap.
 On the stage in one of the central halls, a taekwondo school is doing a demo.